andrealorenzon/testo_tesi/tesi.md

 4 level factor stating the dimension of the company.
 It was impossible to retrieve information about objective inclusion criteria anywhere.
 Different legislations use different criteria, and despite their similarity, this does not allow a unequivocal definition.

-To give an approximation of this classification, we will report Australian's definition of large company.
+To give an approximation of this classification, we will report Australian definition of large company.
 A company is considered large if it satisfies at least two of the following criteria:

 *  the consolidated revenue for the financial year of the company and the companies it controls is AU$50 millions or more,
 *  the value of the consolidated gross assets at the end of the financial year of the company and any entities it controls is AU$25 millions or more, and